Luisium

 Luisium is a palace and landscape garden in Dessau-Roßlau, Germany.
 It is a part of Dessau-Wörlitz Garden Realm, a UNESCO World Heritage Site.

 In 1774 work started on a small palace in the style of an English country house, which Leopold III, Duke of Anhalt-Dessau built for his wife Margravine Louise of Brandenburg-Schwedt, thus the name Luisium.

+Garden dreams

+Luisium Villa and Park are part of the Saxony-Anhalt Garden Dreams project.